att/rcloud/doc/1.5/guidoc/doc.md

 <a href="img/promptcell.png"><img class="trunc" src="img/promptcell.png" /></a>

-Prompt cells mostly act like an interactive R or Python shell.
+Prompt cells vaguely mimic an interactive R, Python, or bash shell.
 Type a line of code, press Enter/Return, and the command is immediately executed.
 When RCloud is finished, you're presented with the result and a new prompt cell.

 For example, here's the result of pressing Enter/Return after typing a command: